hannibal002/SkyHanni/CONTRIBUTING.md

 Let's look at the syntax of those `#if` expressions.

-First of all the `#else` block is optional.
+First of all, the `#else` block is optional.
 If you just want code on some versions (for example for adding a method call that is implicitly done on newer versions, or simply because the corresponding code for newer versions has to be done in some other place), you can just omit the `#else` section and you will simply not compile any code at that spot.

 There is also an `#elseif` in case you want to switch behaviour based on multiple version brackets.
 Again, while we don't actually target
-1.12 or 1.16 making those versions compile will help other parts of the code to upgrade to 1.21 more cleanly and easily, so making those versions work (or at least providing a stub like `error("Not implemented on this version") as List<Entity>` to make types infer correctly) should be something you look out for.
+1.12 or 1.16, making those versions compile will help other parts of the code to upgrade to 1.21 more cleanly and easily.
+So, making those versions work (or at least providing a stub like `error("Not implemented on this version") as List<Entity>` to make types infer correctly) should be something you look out for.

 `#if` and `#elseif` also do not support complicated expressions.
 The only operations supported are `!=`, `==`, `>=`, `<=`, `<` and `>`.
 You cannot join two checks using `&&` or similar, instead needing to use nested `#if`s.

-The actual versions being worked with here are not actually semantically compared minecraft versions, but instead integers in the form
+The actual versions being worked with here are not actually semantically compared Minecraft versions, but instead integers in the form
 `major * 10000 + minor * 100 + patch`.
-So for example `1.12` turns into `11200`.
+So, for example, `1.12` turns into `11200`.
 Both `11200` and `1.12` can be used in directives, but
 `1.12` style values are generally easier to understand.

-You can also check if you are on forge using the `FORGE` variable.
+You can also check if you are on Forge using the `FORGE` variable.
 It is set to either 1 or 0.
-Similarly, there is also a `JAVA` variable to check the java version this minecraft version is on.
+Similarly, there is also a `JAVA` variable to check the Java version this Minecraft version is on.
 For the `FORGE` variable there is an implicit `!= 0` to check added if you just check for the variable using `#if FORGE`.

 #### Helpers

-Sadly, `#if` expressions cannot be applied globally (unlike name changes), so it is often very helpful to create a helper method and call that method from various places in the code base.
+Sadly, `#if` expressions cannot be applied globally (unlike name changes), so it is often very helpful to create a helper method and call that method from various places in the codebase.
 This is generally already policy in SH for a lot of things.
-For more complex types that change beyond just what name they have (for example different generics), a `typealias` can be used in combination with `#if` expressions.
+For more complex types that change beyond just their name (for example different generics), a `typealias` can be used in combination with `#if` expressions.